tvcstseng/access-gateway/README.md

 * Resources require session and appropriate access level to be requested

 #### Violations
-If no appropriate session and csrf token is found an access(403)/csrf(400) violation is thrown.
+If no appropriate session and csrf token is received on resource request, an access(403)/csrf(400) violation is returned.

 ```
 {"requiredAccess":"Level1","message":"invalid access level"}